-Autonomous car fatality in Arizona puts focus on regulations
+Autonomous-car fatality in Arizona puts focus on regulations

 Federal policymakers have also considered a lighter touch.
 A Senate bill, if passed, would free autonomous-car makers from some existing safety standards and pre-empt states from creating their own vehicle safety laws.
 Similar legislation has been passed in the House.
 The Senate version has passed a committee vote but has not reached a full floor vote.

-“This tragic incident makes clear that autonomous vehicle technology has a long way to go before it is truly safe for the passengers, pedestrians, and drivers who share America’s roads,” said Sen. Richard Blumenthal, D-Conn.
+“This tragic incident makes clear that autonomous-vehicle technology has a long way to go before it is truly safe for the passengers, pedestrians, and drivers who share America’s roads,” said Sen. Richard Blumenthal, D-Conn.

 The Uber car, a Volvo XC90 SUV outfitted with the company’s sensing system, was in autonomous mode with a human safety driver at the wheel but carrying no passengers when it struck Elaine Herzberg, a 49-year-old woman, around 10 p.m.
 Sunday.